Author. Speaker. Coach.

 Kelli Nielsen – Transformational Speaker & Workshop Facilitator

-Kelli Nielsen is a dynamic keynote speaker, workshop facilitator, and advocate who empowers organizations to embrace change, build resilience, and lead with purpose.
-As the founder of Grace For Living After Loss, the Co-Founder of The Unscripted Living Project, and the author of You're Not Crazy, You're Grieving, Kelli blends cutting-edge neuroscience, personal transformation, and the playful art of improv to create engaging and impactful experiences for audiences.
+As the founder of Grace For Living After Loss, co-founder of The Unscripted Living Project, and author of You’re Not Crazy, You’re Grieving, Kelli blends neuroscience, personal transformation, and the playful art of improv to createexperiences that are as inspiring as they are actionable.

 What You Can Expect: